Netdex/twinject/README.md

 To close the bot, close the debug console window and the game will close after.
 Closing the game first may cause cleanup to not occur.

+If you are using the th_vo_algo (the default), make sure you only enable the bot after the stage loads and the player is able to move, since the th_vo_algo needs to calibrate the player by moving it around.
+You should see a log message after successful calibration.

-Make sure DirectInput is not disabled.
+Make sure DirectInput is not disabled, it is required for movement.
 ```

 ## Troubleshooting